ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 `sync;sync;shutdown -Fr`

-Once the AIX instance reboots, it has been converted with the mksysb image.
-An `lspv` will show hdisk1 as the new rootvg.
+Once the AIX instance restarts, it has been converted with the mksysb image.
+An `lspv` shows hdisk1 as the new rootvg.

 <!-- ![post boot lspv details](postboot-lspv.png) -->
 ```